 Do AI agents replace social media managers?

-Are auto-reply tools useful for franchises?
+Are automated replies useful for franchises?

 Can small businesses use AI agents effectively?